We've completed major projects to reinvent and reinvigorate our City and services.

 Learn more about the Beverley Recycling and Waste Centre

 Point Malcolm Reserve - $1.2million

-The Point Malcolm Reserve upgrade was completed at the end of 2017.
-Features include:
+We completely reinvented Point Malcolm Reserve upgrade in a project that was completed at the end of 2017.

-- Coastal themed nature play area including creek and sandpit
+- coastal themed nature play area with creek and sandpit

 The State Government contributed $200,000 to the project.